FlexibleFinances/flexible-finance-server/README.md

 There is a continuous deployment pipeline between the GitLab repository and the Heroku app.
 When a commit is pushed to `main`, GitLab will deploy that code to Heroku.

 The server app can be viewed at https://flexible-finance-server.herokuapp.com/.
 The client app can be viewed at https://flexible-finance-app.herokuapp.com/.

+## API Documentation

+The documentation for the public API for this server can be viewed at https://flexible-finance-server.herokuapp.com/api-v1/api-docs (or https://localhost:5000/api-v1/api-docs if running locally).